mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 entire cell cycle trajectory, and $P(t)$ is the probability of a cell being at a time $t$ of its cell cycle.

-If we set the time in units of the cell cycle length we can use and compute instead
+If we set the time in units of the cell cycle length we can use Eq.
+$\ref{seq_age_prob}$ and compute instead
 \begin{equation}
     \langle m \rangle = \int_0^1 \left\langle{m(a)}\right\rangle P(a) da,
+    \label{seq_moment_avg}
 \end{equation}
-where $P(a)$ is given by XXX.
+where $P(a)$ is given by Eq. $\ref{seq_age_prob}$.

-What implies is that in order to compute the first moment (or any moment of the distribution) we must weigh each point in the moment dynamics by the corresponding probability of a cell being at that point along its cell cycle.
-That is why when computing a moment we take the time trajectory of a single cell cycle as the ones shown in and compute the average using to weigh each time point.
+What Eq. $\ref{seq_moment_avg}$ implies is that in order to compute the first moment (or any moment of the distribution) we must weigh each point in the moment dynamics by the corresponding probability of a cell being at that point along its cell cycle.
+That is why when computing a moment we take the time trajectory of a single cell cycle as the ones shown in [@Fig:ch5_fig08] and compute the average using Eq. $\ref{seq_age_prob}$ to weigh each time point.
 We perform this integral numerically for all moments using Simpson's rule.

 ### Reproducing the equilibrium picture

-Given the large variability of the first moments depicted in it is worth considering why a simplistic equilibrium picture has shown to be very successful in predicting the mean expression level under diverse conditions [@Garcia2011c;
-@Brewster2014; @Barnes2019; @Razo-Mejia2018].
-In this section we compare the
-simple repression thermodynamic model with this dynamical picture of the cell cycle.
+Given the large variability of the first moments depicted in [@Fig:ch5_fig08] it is worth considering why a simplistic equilibrium picture has shown to be very successful in predicting the mean expression level under diverse conditions [@Garcia2011c; @Brewster2014; @Barnes2019; @Razo-Mejia2018].
+In this section we compare the simple repression thermodynamic model with this dynamical picture of the cell cycle.
 But before diving into this comparison, it is worth recapping the assumptions that go into the equilibrium model.

 #### Steady state under the thermodynamic model